An Engineering Master’s Degree Program That Works

 You may earn the degree part-time, in some cases sponsored by your employer.

-UConn Engineering certificate programs are also available.
+UConn School of Engineering Advanced Engineering Certificate concentrations are also available.

 What Type of Engineer Are You?

 UConn offers concentrations in several key engineering fields.
-Are you ready to explore more about our master of engineering degree program?
+Are you ready to explore more about our Master of Engineering degree program?

 Choose from the following UConn Master of Engineering Degree Program concentrations to learn more!